davidecaria/trustify_demo/README.md

 The fundamental components mentioned earlier served as the foundational elements in shaping our architectural proposal.
 Our primary focus was to craft an adaptable authentication system, allowing for Passkey recovery and seamless interoperability across diverse devices.
 While established players like Apple and Microsoft have made strides in implementing FIDO technology, their offerings lack the crucial aspect of cross-vendor interoperability.

-This realization pushed us to create a vendor-agnostic solution, designed to be plug-and-play for any service seeking for a security beyond conventional passwords.
+This realization pushed us to create a vendor-agnostic solution, designed to be plug-and-play for any service seeking for security beyond conventional passwords.
 At the core of our architecture lies the concept of the Wallet data structure, enabling the utilization, recovery, and transition of Passkeys.
 Functioning as a dedicated software repository for keys, the Wallet serves as the primary interface for end-users.
 It incorporates a PK/SK key pair, crucial for device identification if necessitated by the service the user aims to access.

 **2.4.1.
 Wallet data structure**